 Stopping the medication: If you stop taking this medication, your HIV infection could get worse.
 Take the medication exactly as prescribed by your doctor, and do not stop taking the medication without checking with your doctor first.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication may pass into breast milk and affect your baby.
-Since HIV can be transmitted by breast milk, women who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.
+Since HIV can be transmitted by breast milk, women who have HIV infection should not breast-feed because of the risk of passing HIV to a baby who does not have the infection.

 What other drugs could interact with this medication?